Mu Python template

 LABEL maintainer="sam.landuydt@gmail.com"

-entrypoint-file. (naming of the entrypoint can be configured through APP_ENTRYPOINT
+Create a web.py entrypoint-file. (naming of the entrypoint can be configured through APP_ENTRYPOINT)

 python